MIRACL: Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad

 coordinated and secure controls and communications protocols

-The U.S. Department of Energy (DOE) Wind Energy Technologies Office and NREL initiated the Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad in 2018 in response to a request from the distributed wind industry to improve the operation, integration, and valuation of distributed wind in transactive environments, microgrids, and distribution system networks.
+The U.S. Department of Energy’s (DOE’s) Wind Energy Technologies Office and NREL initiated MIRACL in 2018 in response to a request from the distributed wind industry to improve the operation, integration, and valuation of distributed wind in transactive environments, microgrids, and distribution system networks.
 Read the DOE MIRACL fact sheet.

 Primary Research Areas